traction-project/CoCreationSpace/README.md

 `docker-compose` (usually comes packaged with Docker) for running the system on your local machine

+## Tunnelling

+The application makes use of Amazon SNS (Simple Notification Service) to be notified about asynchronous events (such as status updates about video processing).
+In order to receive messages, the application needs to subscribe to the SNS channel using a public names where it is reachable.

+The best way to achieve this so far is to create a account with NGrok (https://www.ngrok.com), download their command line tool, start a tunnel and put the name of the tunnel into your `.env` file under `SNS_ENDPOINT`.

 ## Launching

 Before launching the application for the first time, make sure to rename the